Introduction:

 Forest degradation in Western Ghats:

+As a result of forest degradation today, approximately only 20 percent of the original forest cover remains in more or less pristine state.
+A study on change in forest cover in the Western Ghats for the period 1973 to 1995 indicates a loss in forest cover by 25.6% over 22 years with dense and open forests reducing by 19.5% and 33%, respectively and consequently an increase in area under degraded forests (26.6%).
 At the field level, in response to forest degradation and loss of biological diversity, the Government of India has declared 58 protected areas in the region - 44 wild life sanctuaries and 14 national parks covering a13,595 km2 and representing 9.06 percent of the Western Ghats.
 The bulk of investments in conservation activities are by the government agencies but these are largely oriented towards development of infrastructure and afforestation programmes.
 Over the years, large-scale afforestation under the social forestry as well as the Joint Forest Management programmes have been undertaken by the forest departments with support from communities and NGOs.
 Under Joint Forest Management, the state forest departments have initiated formation of forest management committees called Village Forest Committees to participate in forest protection and regeneration.
 The Forest Departments have also supported and implemented capacity building programs for these committees.
 In addition, the National Afforestation and Eco-development Board constituted by the Ministry of Environment and Forests, Government of India has evolved specific schemes for promoting afforestation and management to assist the states in developing specific strategies and eco-development packages to augment biomass production through a participatory micro-planning process and along the lines of Joint Forest Management.

 Top